Celiac: Foods to Avoid

 • Vegetable gums may contain gluten

-• Maltodextrin is made from a variety of starches – if made from wheat the label will state so, however, it is so highly process that the wheat gluten is removed.
+• Maltodextrin is made from a variety of starches – if made from wheat the label will state so.
+However, it is so highly processed that the wheat gluten is usually removed.

 • Stabilizers may contain gluten